Bwc9876/manhunt-app/README.md

 - `just fmt`: Formats all files in the repo
-- `just check-rust`: Check (and fix) potential issues with Rust code (only need to run if you edited the backend or signaling)
+- `just check-rust`: Check (and fix) potential issues with Rust code (only need to run if you edited rust code)
 - `just check-frontend`: Check for potential issues on the frontend (only need to run if you edited the frontend)